vagrawal/gsoc-progress/vagrawal/progress.md

 # 13 August

 I have corrected the code in the packaged repo.
 I also drew the model that we are using, as it is little different than the paper, and updated the documentation.

+# 14 August

+Tested the packaged repo extensively and fixed many bugs.